12 Amazing things to do in Paris, especially if it's your first visit

 Crepes on Rue Montparnasse

 Rue Montparnasse is the centre for authentic creperies in Paris, and you’ll stumble upon many restaurant options along the street.
-Savoury crêpes include ingredients like ham, eggs, cheese and other veggies, or you can go the sweet route filled with chocolate or fruit spreads.
+Savoury crêpes include ingredients like ham, eggs, cheese, and other vegetables, or you can opt for the sweet route, filled with chocolate or fruit spreads.

-A French tradition is to sip on cider with your crêpe meal, an alcoholic and fizzy drink.
-Usually ordering the cider off the menu meals, a full pitcher or bottle is on its way, and in some restaurants, it’s served with traditional bowl-looking cups.
+A French tradition is to sip on cider with your crêpe meal, a refreshing alcoholic beverage.
+Usually, when ordering cider off the menu, a whole pitcher or bottle is on its way, and in some restaurants, it’s served in traditional, bowl-like cups.

 Domaine National du Palais-Royal